 When you’re trying to boost the protein in your diet while minimizing carbohydrates, one way to do it is by adding protein powder to your baked goods.
 But not all protein powders are created equal.
 Which one is best for baking?
 Soy protein and whey protein tend to come out on top.

 Hey, there!
 My name is Michelle, and I’ve been baking for the past ten years.
 I enjoy every aspect of baking, including making protein-rich treats.
-I have worked with several protein powders for baking, and I’m sharing my findings with you.
+I have used different protein powders to bake with, and I’m sharing my findings with you.

 Who’s ready to make some protein-packed deliciousness?

 Best Protein Powder for Baking